DouglasDGB/DouglasDGB/README.md

 ### <div align="center">I'm Douglas, I work with data science and I'm studying computer science - 8° Período 👨‍💻  🚀</div>

-- 🔭 I’m currently working on Secretaria de Educação MG (https://www.linkedin.com/in/douglasdgb/)
+- 🔭 I’m currently working on Secretaria de Coordenadoria Estadual de Gestão de Trânsito (CET-MG) (https://www.linkedin.com/in/douglasdgb/)

 - 🌱 I’m currently learning Azure Devops and Machine Learning

-- 👨‍💻 Future data analyst
+- 👨‍💻 More than 3 years of specialized experience in data, report development, and management dashboards at the Innovation Advisory of the State Department of Education of Minas Gerais (SEE-MG), and currently at the Department of Planning and Traffic Management (CET-MG).
+I have knowledge in data engineering and statistics, skills in tools such as Excel, RStudio, Python, and SQL.
+Additionally, I have practical experience in using the Azure platform for data management.
+Committed to accuracy and efficiency in data analysis, providing valuable insights to optimize processes and promote decision-making.

 - 🎲 Without big data analytics, companies are blind and deaf, wandering to the Web like deer on a road.